 In dense fluids, and thus are smaller than the dilute-gas estimation above.

 Second, we discuss the free flight times of particles, based on the article Collisional statistics of the hard-sphere gas by P. Visco, F. van Wijland, and E. Trizac (Phys.
 Rev. E 2008).
-The non-dimensional mean free flight time in a dilute gas is given by (needs to be checked)
+The mean free flight time in a dilute hard-sphere gas is given by (needs to be checked)

 or, in non-dmensional units,